B-Cell Acute Lymphocytic Leukemia Minimum Residual Disease Detection by Flow Cytometry

 Anti-CD19 resistant panel (non-COG panel): 0.0072% of viable leukocytes

-COG panel (poor sensitivity in patients treated with anti-CD19 CAR-T): 0.01% of nucleated mononuclear cells
+COG panel: 0.01% of nucleated mononuclear cells

 Results